Coastal cliffs between Cook Inlet and the eastern side of Lake Clark National Park hold fossil remnants of 150 million years of sea life.

 Numerous bivalve fossils of the genus Pinna, a muscle-like animal, are present throughout the section.

-Pachyteuthis (left) and Megateuthis (right)
+Probable Pachyteuthis guard (left) and possible Megateuthis phragmocone (right)

-NPS Paleontological Resources
+Laws Protecting NPS Paleontological Resources

 You are welcome to look at, touch, and enjoy these unique fossils, but resist the temptation to take them home.
 Paleontological resources may not be collected from Federal or state land without a permit.
 Although the Lake Clark area seems remote, in fact many people visit the area.
 If visitors take fossils and other artifacts, eventually there will be no more left and our national heritage will be impoverished.